ybot1122/playground/ssr-rsc-intro/README.md

 In the next section, we will add streaming to our project.

-# SECTION 4: Serverside Rendering React with Suspense, Streaming and Clientside Hydration
+# SECTION 4: Serverside Rendering React with Suspense, Streaming, but WITHOUT Clientside Hydration

-Time to introduce the React `<Suspense>` API.
-When you wrap a component with Suspense, it will render a fallback component until the child component's data fetching is complete.
-At that point, it will switch to the child component with its data.

-But why should we use `Suspense`?
-To show the value of `<Suspense>`, let us implement an application without it.
+I'm going to explain Suspense and Streaming.
+To do this, let me start by not using them.

 Please look at `im-streaming-html/NoStreaming.jsx`.
 You will see a "Comment Section" application, where each Comment component displays a loader while it is fetching its data.
 This is done with `useEffect`.

 Now look at the server code for `/no-streaming-html` (Line #93).
 Everything here should look familiar, I am using `renderToString` and hydrating on the clientside.
 Go ahead and visit http://localhost:3000/no-streaming-html.

 Everything looks good right?
 Each Comment component is "fetching" data and then rerenders when the data loads in.
-Here's the problem:
+Here's the bottleneck:

 **None of the data fetching can start until hydration is complete!** Remember we are using `useEffect`, and that can only be used with React javascript, after hydration.
-So now we have a waterfall:
+So now we have a waterfall.
+These steps must happen in order.

 1. Render HTML on server and send to client
 2. Client receives HTML, downloads Javascript, and hydrates application
-3. Comment components start fetching
+3. Comment components start fetching (look at your browser console logs)

-Look at the console.logs in your browser.
-Fetching only starts in the browser.

-Suspense and Streaming is going to allow us to blur the lines between all these steps.
-We can tell our server to start data fetching AND render the loading HTML.
-Then the client can start hydrating the application even BEFORE it has received data.
+Now, allow me to introduce Suspense and Streaming.

+- Streams are a [Web API](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API).
+The main idea is that streams send data in chunks as the data becomes ready, and a receiver can process those chunks immediately as they come in.
+- Suspense is a React API.
+Suspense allows you to "magically" take advantage of streaming.
+Well, hopefully less magical after this section.

 Please look at `im-streaming-html/Streaming.jsx`.
 You can see I've implemented the same application, but this time using `<Suspense>`.
 On the server (Line #111), instead of `renderToString` I use a new API called `renderToPipeableStream`.
 Now I can stream chunks of data to the client as they become available.
 You will see this in action.

 Go ahead and load this page: http://localhost:3000/im-streaming-html

 Ok.
 So far everything looks the same.
 But wait, open the console logs in your browser.
 Nothing there.
 Check your server logs...
 The fetching all happened on the server.
 So how the heck did our client get "new HTML"?
-Because we're using streaming.
+Because of streaming.

-Open your network inspector in your browser and reload the page.
+Open the network inspector in your browser and reload the page.
 Click the `im-streaming-html` request and look at its "Timing" information.

 ![image](./readme/networkinspector.png)

 Notice how the request doesn't actually finish after the initial HTML.
-It keeps open, receiving new HTML updates from the server.
+It keeps open, receiving new HTML from the server.
 Eventually the request finishes at around 9 seconds.
 That's streaming in action.
-The server is sending HTML to the client for each Comment as it becomes available.
+The server is sending HTML to the client for each Comment component as it becomes available.

 You can also see this in action using `curL`.